 Prerequisite: Internship approval of Graduate Chair

-Provides three hours of credit in association with completion of an acceptable engineering industry internship/practicum.
+Provides one to three hours of credit in association with completion of an acceptable engineering industry internship/practicum.

 ENGR-5793: M.S.E.
 Capstone